TQYC Website

 Their education has been completed at predominantly white institutions including earning a Master’s in Clinical Mental Health Counseling at Oregon State University and earning a Bachelor’s in Psychology and minor in Education from the University of California, Davis.

 They are currently working on becoming a certified full spectrum doula through BADT.
-They are the Founder of Speak Our United Liberation (SOUL).
+They are the Founder of Speak Our United Liberation (SOUL) counseling.
 Their work focuses on creating affirming and healing spaces rooted in anti-capital, decolonized, and re-indigenized frameworks.

 They are also an activist focusing predominately on the intersections of Black liberation, Trans & Queer liberation, Disability rights, and environmental justice.
 With all work intersectional work being encompassed through a class struggle praxis.